guitarvydas/guitarvydas.github.io/_posts/2022-04-01-Class-Based Languages vs. Prototype-Based Languages.md

 Jef Raskin's book "The Humane Interface" contributed to the *science* of UX Design.

-Lisp explored the continuum between Design and Production Engineering, with features like gradual typing (after-the-fact typing, DECLARE), fast-calls, garbage collection, REPLs, etc.
+Lisp explored the continuum between Design and Production Engineering, with features like gradual typing (after-the-fact typing, DECLARE), fast-calls (which is a pre-cursor to JIT), garbage collection, REPLs, etc.

 ## Inheritance